-Tragedy struck the Burbidge family when living at Double Lock Cottage in November 1838.
+Tragedy struck the Burbidge family when living here in November 1838.
 Four young children aged between nine and two died within a few days of one another and were buried at Cainscross.
 There were many serious childhood illnesses around at that time, and it seems that even such an awful event as four deaths did not warrant any notice in the local newspaper.
 However, the Stroudwater Committee did notice, and they ordered 'that our servant John Burbidge be paid £10 above what is due to him for salary'.

 From the towpath below Double Lock can be seen the former Haywardsfield Inn which was known by locals as ‘Nowhere’.
 This name had come about because in ancient times the land associated with the building was classed as ‘extra-parochial’ – not belonging to any parish.